sarshardorosti/eeg-stress-classification/README.md

 ## Model Description
 ### Code Overview
+The framework for EEG-Based Emotion Recognition includes several critical components for data processing, handling, and neural network implementation, leveraging the power of PyTorch for efficient computation.

-Data Loading and Preparation: The `load_dataset`, `load_labels`, and `split_data` functions are crucial for loading, processing, and preparing the EEG data for analysis.
+#### Data Loading and Preparation
+- **Functions**: `load_dataset`, `load_labels`, and `split_data` form the backbone of data interaction, efficiently loading and processing EEG data for analysis.
-Data Handling: The custom `EEGDataset` class facilitates handling EEG data within the PyTorch framework, significantly streamlining batch processing during model training.
-The `SimpleNN` class, designed for precise EEG data classification, is a multilayer perceptron with meticulously calibrated linear layers.
-It incorporates ReLU activation functions for modeling non-linear EEG patterns.
-Dropout layers are strategically placed to prevent overfitting, enhancing generalization.
-The `train_one_epoch` function updates model parameters using backpropagation, while the `validate` function assesses performance on a separate dataset.
-The `EarlyStopping` class halts training when validation performance stalls, ensuring robust EEG data classification.
-The `EEG_CNN` class was designed for EEG data classification using Convolutional Neural Networks (CNNs).
-Key aspects of this approach include:
+- **Data Types and Tests**: Supports various data types (e.g., `ica_filtered`) and test conditions (e.g., `Arithmetic`) with assertive checks for compatibility and validity.
+- **Data Structure Adaptation**: Data is reshaped into epochs, transforming the raw EEG signals into a format suitable for neural network training.

+#### Data Handling with Custom Class
+- **`EEGDataset` Class**: A custom PyTorch `Dataset` class, it encapsulates EEG data and labels, facilitating streamlined batch processing during model training.
+This class converts data into `FloatTensors` for compatibility with PyTorch's computation requirements.

+#### Neural Network Models
+1. **`SimpleNN`: A Multilayer Perceptron for EEG Classification**
+   - **Architecture**: Consists of multiple linear layers with ReLU activations and dropout for non-linear EEG pattern modeling and overfitting prevention.
+   - **Customizability**: Parameters like number of layers and neurons per layer are configurable, allowing for flexible model architecture.

+2. **`EEG_CNN`: A Convolutional Neural Network for Advanced EEG Analysis**
--Layer Composition: Multiple convolutional layers with ReLU activation and max pooling for spatial feature extraction.
+   - **Convolutional Layers**: Utilizes multiple convolutional layers with ReLU activation and max pooling, designed to extract spatial features from EEG data.
+The architecture starts with 64 filters in the first layer and expands to 128 in subsequent layers.
-Deepening and Expansion: Convolutional layers increase in filter count for refining features.
-Fully Connected Layers: Four fully connected layers with dropout to prevent overfitting.
+   - **Fully Connected Layers**: Four linear layers with dropout are used to prevent overfitting, each layer gradually reducing the dimensionality towards the output size.
-Output and Classification: Final layer reduces dimensions to the number of classes with softmax.
+   - **Output Layer**: The final layer employs a sigmoid function, making the model suitable for binary classification tasks.

 ![image](https://github.com/sarshardorosti/eeg-stress-classification/assets/50841748/a6f73c54-151c-449e-9e15-cdcf57a72c21)